Plastique (character): The New 52

-In The New 52, Plastique is reintroduced at the start of the "Trinity War" storyline, where she is a member of the Secret Society of Super Villains and attempts to assassinate Madame Xanadu.
+In The New 52 continuity reboot, Plastique appears as a member of the Secret Society of Super Villains.
 She later infiltrates A.R.G.U.S. to plant a bomb on Doctor Light's body.

-During the "Forever Evil" storyline, the Crime Syndicate sends Plastique, Black Bison, Hyena, Multiplex and Typhoon to attack the hospital to finish Gorilla Grodd's work in Central City.
+In Forever Evil, the Crime Syndicate sends Plastique, Black Bison, Hyena, Multiplex, and Typhoon to attack a hospital to finish Gorilla Grodd's work in Central City.

-Futures End

-In 2020, Plastique is working as a thief and mercenary.
-She crosses paths with Batman (Terry McGinnis), who has traveled back in time to stop a robot apocalypse.
-Caught in his time wake is a cybernetically converted Plastique.
-After killing the cyborg, McGinnis is forced to bring her body with him so the future technology will not fall into anyone's hands.
-Plastique finds the body, causing her to freak out, fight alongside the heroes, and becomes romantically involved with McGinnis.

 Powers and abilities

 Originally Plastique wore a costume covered with plastic explosives, which she could trigger and detonate manually.
 She has since gained the ability to project explosive force at will by touching an object with her fingertips.

+Other versions

+An possible future variant of Plastique appears in The New 52: Futures End.
+This version is a thief and mercenary from the year 2020.